The Clear Edge

 Week 1-4: Remote-First Communication Protocol (Async Default)

-First step: rebuild communication from async-first, not sync-first.
+First step: rebuild communication to be async-first, not sync-first.

-Sync-first remote: Default to real-time (Slack, calls, meetings).
-Async is a fallback when synchronous fails.
+• Sync-first remote → default to real-time (Slack, calls, meetings), with async as a fallback when synchronous fails.

-Async-first remote: Default to asynchronous (documented decisions, recorded updates, threaded discussions).
-Synchronous is an exception when async fails.
+• Async-first remote → default to asynchronous (documented decisions, recorded updates, threaded discussions), with synchronous as an exception when async fails.

-Ayesha implemented the rule: All decisions are documented before execution.
+Ayesha implemented a simple rule: all decisions are documented before execution.

 No more “quick Slack decisions” that disappeared into message history.